mdhuggins/shapesynth/README.md

 Make sure you have Synapse installed on your computer - this is needed to receive Kinect skeleton information.

+The `tripy` module is required to create meshes.
+Install it using `pip install tripy`.

 The `run.sh` shell script launches both Synapse and ShapeSynth in one terminal for convenience (only works on Mac).
 To use it, follow these instructions:

 1. Plug the Kinect into your computer.